← Research / Chinook Salmon

 These findings provide a physiological basis for understanding why different runs respond differently to thermal stress, and why a one-size-fits-all thermal threshold for water management is insufficient.

-Upload images/salmon-fig-runs.jpg — e.g. comparison across seasonal runs
+Upload images/salmon-fig-runs.jpg — e.g. comparison across s

 Figure 4.
 Add your caption here.